 The surname Bugdant was first found in Huntingdonshire where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

 Early History of the Bugdant family

-Another 167 words (12 lines of text) are included under the topic Early Bugdant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bugdant research.
+Another 84 words (6 lines of text) are included under the topic Early Bugdant History in all our PDF Extended History products and printed products wherever possible.

 Bugdant Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bugdant are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bugdant include Bugden, Bugdon, Budgen and others.

 Early Notables of the Bugdant family (pre 1700)